nanthony007/nanthony007/README.md

 I also have a personal [website](https://nanthony007.github.io/).

-- 🌱 I’m currently learning Go-lang and React JS
+- 🌱 I’m currently learning Go and React
 - 👯 I’m looking to collaborate on Python software projects
 - 💬 Ask me about: Anything 😊
 - 📫 How to reach me: nanthony007@gmail.com